Fijian traditions and ceremonies

-Fijian tradition and ceremony is a living way of life that has remained intact for millennia, evolving as the Fijian nation has modernised over time, with various external influences from Pacific neighbours, and European and Asian society.
-The term Fijian in this article refers to "indigenous Fijians" or "I Taukei" as the term Fijian generally includes all citizens of Fiji.
-This article is a general overview of various aspects of Fijian tradition, social structure and ceremony, much of it from the Bauan Fijian tradition.
-There are variations from province to province.
+Fijian tradition and ceremony is a living way of life that has evolved as the Fijian nation has modernised over time, with various external influences from Pacific neighbours, and the European and Asian society.
+This general overview of various aspects of Fijian tradition, social structure and ceremony, much of it from the Bauan Fijian tradition although there are variations from province to province, uses "Fijian" to mean indigenous Fijians or I Taukei rather than all citizens of Fiji, and the Fijian terms are most often of the Bauan dialect.
 Many social intricacies depend on one's inherited social position and the occasion one is confronted with: each will have a particular social etiquette.
-The Fijian terms in this article are most often of the Bauan dialect.

 Social structure

 Traditionally, each Fijian villager is born into a certain role in the family unit or Tokatoka.
 Various heads of the family will administer and lead the family unit within the village community.
 Each chief of the village will in turn lead the people to fulfill their role to the Vanua.